-* Summary of present symptoms which meet the criteria for diagnosis of a visual disability;
+- Summary of present symptoms which meet the criteria for diagnosis of a visual disability;

-* Medical information relating to the student's needs and the status of the student's vision (static or changing) and its impact on the demands of the academic program;
+- Medical information relating to the student's needs and the status of the student's vision (static or changing) and its impact on the demands of the academic program;

-* Narrative or descriptive text providing both quantitative and qualitative information about the student's abilities which might be helpful in understanding the student's profile, including the use of corrective lenses and ongoing visual therapy (if appropriate).
+- Narrative or descriptive text providing both quantitative and qualitative information about the student's abilities which might be helpful in understanding the student's profile, including the use of corrective lenses and ongoing visual therapy (if appropriate).

 The assessment must be administered by a opthamologist, optometrist, or other licensed medical specialist who has experience and expertise in the assessment and diagnosis of visual impairments.

-Date of Testing:
+Date of Testing

-The assessment must have been completed within the past three years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.
+The assessment must have been completed within the past five years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.

-Documentation must be provided to the Office of Student Affairs as well as a meeting with the Associate Dean of Students in order for accommodations to be put in place during that semester.
+Documentation must be provided to the Office of Student Affairs as well as a meeting with the Assistant Dean of Students in order for accommodations to be put in place during that semester.
 Please contact the Office of Student Affairs (651-696-6220) as soon as possible to avoid a delay in securing services.